-- 4. Draw the biggest coffee mug that you have in your house, next to the smallest glass or cup. - 5.
-What time will it be when you go to bed? - 6.
-Draw an object that is curved, but is not a ball.
+- 4. Draw the biggest mug or cup that you have in your house, next to the smallest one.
+How many small cups fit in the large one? - 5.
+What time will it be when you go to bed?
+Draw the clock face. - 6.
+Draw an object that has flat faces, but is not a cube or rectangular prism.